Dodgers vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- McCutchen has four doubles, five home runs, 12 walks and 12 RBI (20 total hits).
-He's also swiped three bases.
+- Andrew McCutchen has four doubles, five home runs, 12 walks and 13 RBI (21 total hits).
+He has swiped three bases.

 McCutchen Recent Games